 Bake until the top of the cake is golden brown and dry to the touch, though still a bit soft in the center, about 1 1/2 hours.
 It should "shimmy" a bit when you shake the pan; it will firm up more as it cools.

 Remove the pan from the water bath, remove the foil, and let cool at room temperature 15 minutes.
 Refrigerate, uncovered, 2 hours before removing the cake from the pan.

 To remove the cake from the pan, first remove the sides.
-Cover the surface with plastic wrap.
-Place a large plate over the cake, then flip the cake over and onto the plate, tapping if necessary to help the cake come away from the pan bottom.
+Cover the surface the with plastic wrap.
+Place a large plate over the cake, then flip the cake over onto the plate, tapping if necessary to help the cake come away from the pan bottom.
 If tapping doesn't do the trick, try a blow torch or stove burner to warm the bottom of the pan to loosen it.

 Remove the pan bottom and evenly sprinkle the exposed surface with graham cracker crumbs.
 Place a serving plate over the crumbs and flip the cake again so that the crumbs form the bottom crust and the top is covered with plastic.
 Refrigerate, lightly covered, at least 3 hours or overnight before serving.

 Thanks for checking out the new Food Network recipe page!
 Please provide feedback on what you like or dislike.Take a Survey

 Not digging it? 😥 Go back to the old look.

 Get inspired with our best summer appetizers like crab dip, salsa, nachos and more from Food Network.